-Edit Your Colour Film in Photoshop Like a Pro
+Edit Colour Film Negatives in Photoshop Like a Pro

 Scanning colour negative is without a doubt the most irritating part of the film photograhy workflow.